^

 What are Rare Earth Elements?

-Rare earth elements are a group of 16 elements in the periodic table, namely the lanthanides (atomic number 57 to 71) plus yttrium (Figure 2).
+Rare earth elements (REE) are a group of 16 elements in the periodic table, namely the lanthanides (atomic number 57 to 71) plus yttrium (Figure 2).
 These elements are divided into LREE (La, Ce, Pr, Nd, Pm, Sm) and HREE (Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Y) based on a comparison of their atomic radius and charge.
 Promethium (Pm) effectively does not occur in nature.

 Figure 2.
 Classification of rare earth elements (REE): light rare earth elements (LREE) in blue and heavy rare earth elements (HREE) in orange (after Morin-Ka, 2018).

-Commonly used REE abbreviations:
+Commonly used REE Abbreviations

 REE = Rare Earth Elements; RE = Rare Earth; REM = Rare Earth Metals; REO = Rare Earth Oxides; REY = Rare Earth elements and Yttrium; LREE = Light Rare Earth Elements (Sc, La, Ce, Pr, Nd); MREE = Medium Rare Earth Elements (Sm, Eu, Gd, Y, Tb, Dy); HREE = Heavy Rare Earth Elements (Ho, Er, Tm, Yb, Lu); TREO = Total Rare Earth Oxide; TREM = Total Rare Earth Metal.

-Why are REE in demand?
+Why are REE in Demand?

 A significant shift from carbon based energy sources towards renewable clean energy is driving the increased demand of REE.
 In fact, these rare-earth metals are fundamental for the development of clean energy such as REE magnets for wind turbines, and rechargeable batteries for hybrid cars.
 Additionally, they also have extensive and established applications in electronics, telecommunications, chemical catalysis, metallurgy, and medical imaging.